MikeHughesKent/PyFibreBundle/README.md

 * Matplotlib (to run examples and tests)

 ## Contributions
+Development is led by [Mike Hughes](https://research.kent.ac.uk/applied-optics/hughes) at the [Applied Optics Group](https://research.kent.ac.uk/applied-optics/), Physics & Astronomy, University of Kent.

+Bug reports, contributions and pull requests are welcome.
+Academic collaborations are welcomed and consultancy is available for potential commercial users, [get in touch](mailto:m.r.hughes@kent.ac.uk)

-Cheng Yong Xin, Joseph, who contributed to triangular linear interpolation; Callum McCall who contributed to the super resolution component, Petros Giataganas who developed some of the Matlab code that parts of this library were ported from.
+Thanks to: Cheng Yong Xin, Joseph, who contributed to triangular linear interpolation; Callum McCall who contributed to the super resolution component, Petros Giataganas who developed some of the Matlab code that parts of this library were ported from.

-Funding from EPSRC (Ultrathin fluorescence microscope in a needle, EP/R019274/1), Royal Society (Ultrathin Inline Holographic Microscopy) and University of Kent.
+The work was partly funded by EPSRC (Ultrathin fluorescence microscope in a needle, EP/R019274/1), the Royal Society (Ultrathin Inline Holographic Microscopy) and University of Kent.